vishnu-ssuresh/deep-research/README.md

 A LangGraph-based research agent that conducts research by iteratively searching, compressing findings, and generating a detailed report.
 The agent is orchestrated through LangGraph, using OpenAI's LLMs and Exa's web search.

+### Example Report

+We used the Deep Research Agent to create a comprehensive report on LangChain's history, including its founders, product offerings, and funding details.
+You can find the full report in the [`reports/`](reports/) directory.

 ### How It Works

 The agent follows a cyclic process: